sovrynn/ecdo/5-TOOLS-DEV/dev/cardinal-directions/README.md

 Anyways, Rhumb bearing gives the correct values for calculating bearing between two points.
 I still don't understand how great circle bearing returns different bearing values as you traverse a latitude.

+## What this script does

+Calculates the change in bearing of north after a rotation around a point by also rotating a north reference point.

+Can be modified for different rotation orientations and cardinal directions.

 # TODO Chatgpt

 104 rotation: